 This blog is not one of those resources.

-This blog is to shed light into the world of a PASSIVE real estate investor.
+This blog is to shed light on the world of a PASSIVE real estate investor.

 How does one reap the benefits of this wealth-building strategy without becoming an active real estate investor him/herself…….the answer is to become a Joint Venture Partner, which you can see examples of in Investment Stories.

 Any active/passive real estate investors use the BRRR strategy?
 Do you find another strategy works better for you?
 Please comment below